NeuroTechX/ntx_slack_archive/general.md

  >jamoonie94 i'm not sure i understand the "maximum use due to varying head shapes" ? do you mean it hurt after 5 minutes ?

+8/23/2017 3:52 PM

+ **jamoonie94** :

+ >In the sense that electrode contact is inconsistent within and between individuals